PhilTBatt/a-safe-tech-test/README.md

  1. Open your terminal and run the following command to clone the repository to your local machine:
 `git clone https://github.com/PhilTBatt/a-safe-tech-test`

-2. Navigate into the cloned repository and start the app with Docker Compose:
+2. Navigate into the cloned repository and start the app with Docker Compose (make sure Docker is running):
 `docker-compose up`

 3. To access the app, open your browser at: